ASTR 1210 (O'Connell) Study Guide

 1 AU from the Sun and the other of which is 5 AU distant would

 differ by a factor of 25.

-Importantly, however, the force only becomes very
+Importantly, however, the force only becomes very small with

 - Gravity acts along the (radial) line connecting the two bodies.